 "You've been quiet,” I said.
 Obvious.
 To the point.
 “Have I rained on your love parade?"

-She twisted her head in my direction, her eyes catching a reflection of a streetlight making them spark in the darkness.
+She twisted her head my direction, her eyes catching a reflection of a streetlight making them sparked in the darkness.

 "You can't rain on my parade," she proclaimed with a smile, as though she were old Dolly herself.
 "I am firm in my faith."
 She swiveled a little more in her seat, angling herself so that her body was pointing in my direction.
 "Are you quite sure that you’re firm in your disbelief?"